adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

+    1.86 - 4 November, 2018:
+    - check the DLL exists before importing it (allows renaming to update);
+    - unhook on terminate, as well (fixes issues with Vista and MinGW).

     1.85 - 23 August, 2018:
     - fix wrap issues with a buffer bigger than the window;
     - fix -e et al when redirecting to NUL;